 As a school, we have high expectations of all pupils, irrespective of background, and believe high quality and inclusive teaching makes learning accessible for all children.
 Our strategy is evidence-informed and we select a small number of priorities to give them the best chance of success.
 A tiered approach to Pupil Premium spending helps us to balance approaches to improving teaching, targeted academic support and wider strategies across the school.

 Miss Amie Pattinson is our Pupil Premium Lead and Designated Teacher for Looked After (LAC) and Previously Looked After Children (PLAC).
-Our Disadvantaged Pupils Governor is Mr. Ed Strong and our next Premium Review will take place in October 2021.
+Our Disadvantaged Pupils Governor is Mr. Ed Strong and our Premium Reviews take place annually in October each year.

 Our Pupil Premium Strategy outlines how we are using the Pupil Premium grant.

 For information on whether your child may be eligible for Free School Meals, please click on the following link: